AyoubKhammassi/SimpleRaytracer/README.md

 # SimpleRaytracer

-This is my implemebtation of a brute force Monte carlo raytracer following the famous "Ray Tracing in One Weekend" by Peter Shirley.
+This is my implementation of a brute force Monte carlo raytracer following the famous "Ray Tracing in One Weekend" by Peter Shirley.

 # Geometry.h
 This header file contains all the types definitions that are used in the Raytracing algorithm.
 Mainly the generic vector type that